NIGMS/Analysis-of-Biomedical-Data-for-Biomarker-Discovery/GoogleCloud/README.md

 ## Creating a notebook instance

-Follow the steps highlighted [here](https://github.com/STRIDES/NIHCloudLabGCP/blob/main/docs/vertexai.md) to create a new notebook instance in Vertex AI.
-Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 7.
-For this module you should select Debian 10 and R 4.2 in the Environment tab in step 5.
-In step 6 in the Machine type tab, select n1-standard-4 from the dropdown box.
+Follow the steps highlighted [here](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateVertexAINotebooks.md) to create a new notebook instance in Vertex AI.
+Follow steps 1-8 and be especially careful to enable idle shutdown as highlighted in step 8.
+In step 7 in the Machine type tab, select n1-standard-4 from the dropdown box.

 ## Downloading Tutorial Files